sinbad/SUQS/docs/Waypoints.md

 1. `WaypointEnabledOrDisabled`: and the passed in waypoint `IsEnabled()` returns false
 1. `TaskCompleted`, `TaskFailed` or `TaskRemoved`: remove any waypoints associated with this task.
 All 3 can happen independently, since `TaskRemoved` can occur for incomplete, optional tasks.

+    You *could* just remove waypoints on `TaskRemoved`, since that will happen after complete/fail as well.
+However, it may be delayed depending on the setting of `USuqsProgression::SetDefaultProgressionTimeDelays`, and you
+    don't really want the waypoints to still show in this gap between being marked complete/failed and being removed.

 ## More Info

 * [Tasks](Tasks.md)